Growing Tomatoes from Seed

 - Push the seeds into the compost to a depth equal to their diameter or thereabouts, tweezers might help with this process.

-- Don’t sow everything at once stagger over a week or two to give you plants at different stages of development to give yourself some options for a longer growing period
+- Don’t sow everything at once, stagger propogation over a week or two to give you plants that are at different stages of development and to give yourself some options for a longer growing period

 - Make sure the seed is lightly covered, then water in with a fine mist of water from a sprayer.